cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 Other types of certificates:

 * Wildcard: Applies to all subdomains of the registered domain (\*.example.com).
-* SAN: Applies to both the registered domain and a list of “subject alternate names” (SANs).
+* SAN: Applies to both the registered domain and a list of "subject alternate names" (SANs).
 SANs can include IP addresses.
-Sometimes called a “unified communications” (UC) certificate.
+Sometimes called a "unified communications" (UC) certificate.
-* Code Signing: Used to digitally sign software (I’m pretty sure this certificate is also embedded in the signed binary or otherwise associated with the code).
+* Code Signing: Used to digitally sign software (I'm pretty sure this certificate is also embedded in the signed binary or otherwise associated with the code).
 * Self-Signed: A certificate that has been signed by the private half of the embedded public key.
 * Email: A certificate specifically flagged for use with S/MIME.
 * Root Signing: The certificate for a CA itself, such as those included with web browsers.